argonne-lcf/mg4gpu-sycl/README.md

 ```
 export MG5AMC_HOME=/path/to/mg5amcnlo
 ```
 Make sure to replace `/path/to/mg5amcnlo` with the actual path to your `mg5amcnlo` directory.
+Note: Executing the above line will add the `MG5AMC_HOME` environment variable to your current environment.

+### Installing mg4gpu-sycl
-Once you have installed the dependencies, you can install the plugin by following these steps:
+Once you have installed the dependencies, you can install the plugin by the following step:

 1. Clone the repository to your local machine.
 ```